YelloCo/Batchlight/README.md

 INSERT INTO TABLE_NAME VALUES (?, ?), (?, ?), (?, ?)
 ```

 To bind the list, the closure below should be used.
-The binder will use the clojure for each item to bind to the generated
+The binder will use the closure for each item to bind to the generated
 statement.

 ```kotlin